netobserv/flowlogs-pipeline/README.md

 the contents of the `srcSubnet` field for entries that match regex expression specified in the `parameters` variable.
 In addition, the field `match-10.0_Matched` with value `true` is added to all matched entries

+The rule `multiplier` takes the input field, multiplies by the value in `parameter` and places the result in the output field.
+This is useful to use when provided with only a sample of the flow logs (e.g. 1 our of 20), and some of the variables need to be adjusted accordingly.
+Note that the `parameter` is a string variable, but it must represent a number.

 > Note: above example describes all available transform network `Type` options